6.1 Self-Care and Independence Domain Map

 | Prevention | Care protects function and avoids complications | Waiting until decline is severe before reporting |

-| Restorative approach | Repeated practice follows a care plan goal | Inventing exercises without nurse or therapy direction |
+| Restorative approach | Repeated practice follows a care-plan goal | Inventing exercises without nurse or therapy direction |

 | Safety limits | Assistance level matches current condition | Pushing through dizziness, pain, or fatigue |

-On exam questions, look for the answer that balances independence and safety.
-The aide should set up the environment, give the resident time, assist only as much as needed, follow therapy or nursing instructions, and report changes from baseline.
-The wrong answer often sounds efficient but removes resident participation or ignores risk.
+- Best answers set up the environment, give time, assist only as much as needed, follow therapy or nursing instructions, and report changes from baseline.

 A resident can wash the face and hands but needs help with the back and lower legs.
 What should the nurse aide do?

-A resident who normally dresses with setup help suddenly cannot pull a sleeve over the right arm and says the arm feels weak.
+A resident who normally dresses with only setup help suddenly cannot pull a sleeve over the right arm and says the arm feels weak.
 What is the best action?